rauleflores/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

-    >The biggest difference is that .forEach doesnt retrun a new array, it only has the potential to mutate an existing one whereas .map returns a new array.
+    >The biggest difference is that .forEach doesnt return a new array, it only has the potential to mutate an existing one whereas .map returns a new array.

 2. What is the difference between a function and a method?